etorresh/data-structures-rs/README.md

-# Safe Rust Data Structures
+# Rust Data Structures and Algorithms

-I'm diving into data structures and algorithms with Rust with the constraint of only using safe code.
-Why?
-Interviews, a passion for understanding how things work, and improving my understanding of Rust.
+I'm diving into data structures and algorithms with Rust to practice for interviews, and improve my understanding of Rust.
+This repository contains Rust implementations of various data structures and algorithms, organized into two main sections:

-This is mainly for anyone curious about how data structures look if you don't touch `unsafe`.
+#### Safe Rust Data Structures:

+Data structures built exclusively using safe Rust.

+#### Interviews Exposed:

+Code and solutions from the book "Interviews Exposed", which may include unsafe code.